A hybrid discrete-continuum modelling approach for the interactions of the immune system with oncolytic viral infections: Details of numerical simulations

 \paragraph{Numerical simulations for the discrete models}

 We used a temporal step $\tau=0.02\;$h and a spatial step of $\delta=0.1\;$mm, as already done in Ref. \cite{morselli23}.
 All simulations have been performed in \textsc{Matlab 2021b}.

-At every iteration the cell numbers and the chemoattractant density are updated according to the rules described in Section \ref{sec:model}.
-We first consider movement, then reproductions and deaths of all cell populations, inflow of immune cells, infections and finally chemoattractant dynamics.
-Since we only need to keep track of the collective fate of cells in the same lattice point, we used the built-in \textsc{Matlab} functions \texttt{binornd} and \texttt{mnrnd}, which compute random arrays according to binomial and multinomial distributions.
+At every iteration, the cell numbers and the chemoattractant density are updated according to the rules described in Section \ref{sec:model}.
+We first consider movement, then reproductions and deaths of all cell populations, the inflow of immune cells, infections and finally chemoattractant dynamics.
+Since we only need to keep track of the collective fate of cells in the same lattice point, we again used the built-in \textsc{Matlab} functions \texttt{binornd} and \texttt{mnrnd}.
 Zero-flux boundary conditions for cell populations are implemented by not allowing cells at the boundary to leave the domain.
 The density of the chemoattractant is updated through the two-dimensional analogue of Eq. \eqref{eq:phi_discrete}; Neumann boundary conditions are then implemented by considering additional grid points outside the domain, with the same density value as the boundary points of the grid.

-The one-dimensional plots in Figs. \ref{fig:notreatment}a, \ref{fig:soloici} and \ref{fig:soloviro_central}a are obtained by averaging ten simulation.
+The one-dimensional plots in Fig. \ref{fig:basics}a-b are obtained by averaging ten simulation.
 The cell sums of Fig. \ref{fig:comparison} are obtained by averaging five simulations (although the cell sum obtained from a single simulation does not show any significant difference).
+The ICP and TCP plots in Figs. \ref{fig:eradication_infection} and \ref{fig:violin}, as well as the violin plots of Fig. \ref{fig:violin}, show the result of one hundred simulations.
 All the two-dimensional plots show a single simulation.
-We remark that in all cases we performed at least five simulations and did not observe any relevant qualitative difference with respect to the result shown; the only exception is Fig. \ref{fig:violin} and the Online Resource S6, as explained in the main text.
+We remark that, in all cases, we performed at least five simulations and did not observe any relevant qualitative difference with respect to the result shown; the only exception is Fig. \ref{fig:violin} and the electronic supplementary material S6, as explained in the main text.

 In order to allow reproducibility, a random seed has been set at the beginning of each new simulation.
-In the figures representing a single simulation only the one with random seed equal to 1 is shown (with the exception of the Online Resource S6, in which it has been set to 4).
+In the figures representing a single simulation, only the one with random seed equal to 1 is shown (with the exception of the electronic supplementary material S6 in which it has been set to 4).